 Knowing the costs associated with raising a child can help you work out the amount of life cover you need.
 According to the 2020 Cost of a Child report from the Child Poverty Action Group, the basic cost of having a baby who eventually turns 18 is £71,611 for couples, and £97,862 for lone parents.
 If you add housing, council tax and childcare expenditure, the amount it costs to raise a child rises to £152,747 for couples and £185,413 for lone parents.

 The cost of life insurance for new parents depends on many variables, such as the amount of cover you need and your policy length, as well as your age, health, lifestyle, and whether you smoke.

 If you're in a relationship, you may also be considering whether you need a joint life insurance policy or two single policies.
 Joint life insurance can be cheaper, but these policies only pay out once if the first person dies during the length of the policy, so you will need to consider the implications if your surviving partner is left without cover.
 Read our joint life insurance vs single life insurance for more information.

-Some things in life are too important to leave to chance.
-Discover how our life cover products can help protect those you care about.
+Having a baby is one of life’s great adventures, and when it comes to protecting your loved ones, some things in life are simply too important to leave to chance.
+Discover how our Life Cover products can help protect those you care about.